Ercenk/MTConnect.Client/README.md

 * **MTConnect version**: MTConnect Institute recently released version 1.4, however most of the data out there is using version 1.3.1.
 The first spec I attempted is for 1.3.1.

 ## Bottom Line

-* Swagger spec is there for you to use
+* Swagger spec is there for you to use as a starting point
 * I generated C# client code from it, and planning to use in another project
 * I had to do some manual work on the generated POCO types

 ## Some Suggestions to the MTConnect Community
 1. Write the spec for 1.4
 2. Translate XSDs to YAML or JSON equivalents for Swagger specs.

 ## Limitations

 * Swagger 2.0 does not support matrix type parameters.
 The protocol specification includes a request for multiple assets by id in the form of "http://example.com/asset/hh1;cc;123;g5".
 This request type is not implemented in the Swagger spec.
 A workaround is to request assets one by one.
 * I did not test all of the operations, but a few.
 I developed this sample only for one thing in my mind, to use it in an [Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/how-iot-edge-works) module sample.
 I only needed to support the Current request, for all of the devices at a given time.
 If you want to use the implementation for other reasons, please make sure you test the other operations.
+* I did not implement the cases when an MTConnectError is returned in the client I wrote.